simonbromberg/googlefitbit/README.md

 # googlefitbit
 Google scripts for Fitbit data download

-## Note Oct 21 2015
-Fitbit has made some changes to its API requiring some minor changes to the scripts.
-The scripts have been updated already, but if you have a previously authorized script that stopped working, you will need to reset the authorization from the Fitbit menu, and re-authorize with the new permissions selected.

-I have no affiliation with Fitbit

 Simon Bromberg (http://sbromberg.com)
+(I have no affiliation with Fitbit)

 If you found this useful, shoot me a tweet ([@shimmb](https://twitter.com/shimmb "My Twitter"))

 If you run into trouble, please doublecheck the steps **carefully** and check the error log in the script editor before raising issues or seeking help.

+### Note Oct 21 2015
+Fitbit has made some changes to its API requiring some minor changes to the scripts.
+The scripts have been updated already, but if you have a previously authorized script that stopped working, you will need to reset the authorization from the Fitbit menu, and re-authorize with the new permissions selected.

 Some cleanup / minor changes still outstanding, but everything should work fine.
 ## interday.gs